centre-for-humanities-computing/web-extractor/README.md

 - `urls` - an array of urls or a path to a file with urls. (one url pr. line)
 - `rulesDir` - the dir where the extraction rules are located or null if the `rules` dir at the root of the project should be used
-- `destDir` - the dir where the extracted data and screenshots should be saved
+- `destDir` - the dir where the extracted data, screenshots and logs should be saved
 - `options` - additional options in the format

   - ```
     {
-        takeScreenshot: {boolean} default true,
         useIdForScreenshotName: {boolean} default false,
         maxConcurrency: {integer} default 15,
         pageTimeoutMs: {integer} default 90000,
+        output: {
+            screenshot: {boolean} default true,
+            logs: {boolean} default true,
+            data: {boolean} default true
+        }
         printProgression: {boolean} default false
     }
     ```